mubaraqwahab/learn-compilers/exercises/3_9_7/README.md

 - **" double quote:** emit a string token.
 Switch to the value state.
 - **\ backslash:** switch to the string escape state.
+- **eof:** emit an error token.
+Reconsume the current character in the value state.
 - **anything else:** do nothing.

 ### String escape state